rdelos747/FNA-Utils/readme.md

 `public class Node : IDisposable`

 A basic drawable component, handling simple data such as X & Y position and boundaries.
-Nodes can be used as containers for other Nodes, and serve as the base class for other drawable components such as [GameObjects](#gameobjects) and [TextObjects](#textobjects).
+Nodes can be used as containers for other Nodes, and serve as the base class for other drawable components such as [Sprites](#sprites) and [Labels](#labels).

 ## Creating a Node